sanjayankur31/ankursinha.in/content/mailer-for-the-free-media-program.rst

-Mailer for the Free media program
+Mailer for the free-media program
 #################################
 :date: 2010-09-23 00:54
 :author: ankur
 :category: Tech
 :tags: Fedora
 :slug: mailer-for-the-free-media-program
+:summary: A mailer envelop for the Fedora free-media programme.

-A `mailer`_ exists for the Free media program. `Joe`_ had made this sometime back (Thanks a ton Joe!).
+A `mailer`_ exists for the free-media program. `Joe`_ had made this sometime back (Thanks a ton Joe!).
 I had recently posted to the Free Media list requesting a more "generic" mailer that everyone could use, something not region specific. `Since I got my tablet working`_, I